 A test method is a definitive procedure that produces a test result.
 A toxicity test, by extension, is designed to generate data concerning the adverse effects of a substance on human or animal health, or the environment.
-Many toxicity tests examine specific types of adverse effects, known as "endpoints," such as eye irritation or cancer.
-Other tests are more general in nature, ranging from single-exposure ("acute") studies to multiple-exposure ("repeat dose") studies, in which animals are administered daily doses of a test substance to calculate NOAELs and determine whether one or more organ or system is adversely affected following exposures of one-month ("subacute"), three-month ("subchronic"), and/or two-year ("chronic") duration.
-Tests aimed at identifying hazards to humans are generally referred to as "safety" or "health effects" studies, whereas wildlife and environmental tests are known as "ecotoxicity" studies.
+Many toxicity tests examine specific types of adverse effects, known as endpoints, such as eye irritation or cancer.
+Other tests are more general in nature, ranging from acute (single-exposure) studies to repeat dose (multiple-exposure) studies, in which animals are administered daily doses of a test substance.

 Toxicity endpoints considered within the scope of AltTox include the following:

 Acute Systemic Toxicity

 Adverse effects occurring within a relatively short time after administration of a single (typically high) dose of a substance via one or more of the following exposure routes: oral, inhalation, skin, or injection

 Biologics, Vaccines, Medical Products